-The College uses the following definition of consent in its Sex and Gender Harassment/Discrimination policy when determining whether acts of sexual violence, including sexual assault, has occurred:
+The College uses the following definition of consent in its Policy Against Harassment/Discrimination and Complaint Resolution Overview when determining whether acts of sexual violence, including sexual assault, has occurred:

 Consent is a key element in determining whether or not sexual contact or intercourse is a violation of this policy.
 In order for individuals to engage in sexual activity of any type with each other, there must be clear, knowing, and voluntary consent prior to and during sexual activity.
 Consent is sexual permission.